btoll/docker-buildkite-plugin/README.md

 Default: `true` for Linux and macOS, `false` for Windows.

-### `mount-checkout` (optional, boolean)
+### `mount-checkout` (optional, string)

 Whether to automatically mount the current working directory which contains your checked out codebase.
-Mounts onto `/workdir`, unless `workdir` is set, in which case that will be used.

-Default: `true`

 ### `mount-buildkite-agent` (optional, boolean)